amita214/Elastic-Image-Header/README.md

 Have you ever seen those apps where the image at the top seems to zoom in when scrolled down and snap back to its original state when released?
 Here is a way to implement that with just a couple of layout constraint changes.

 1. Add an `UIImageView` at the top of the `UIScrollView`'s content view.
-Pin its leading and training edges to the parent view.
+Pin its leading and trailing edges to the parent view.

 2. Add a constraint from the top of the image view to the top of the *Top Layout Guide*.
 Set the constant to 0.
 Do <u>**not**</u> add a height constraint to the image view.